KonH/UDBase/Docs/Inventory.md

 And add it to inventory:

 ```
-inventory.AddType<CustomItem>("custom_item");
+inventory.AddType<CustomItem>("custom_type");
 ```

 After it, any item with type "custom_type" uses *CustomItem* instance to save its state.

 Note that the best way to store persistant item info is **Config** controller.
-Do not save things like cost, damage and other values that does not changes in item state, it is excessively and you can't change it after save is done fist time.
+Do not save things like cost, damage and other values that does not change in item state, it is excessively and you can't change it after save is done fist time.
 You can store it in list in config and get by item name.

 For more examples look at [Example Project](https://github.com/KonH/UDBaseExample).